cfpb-sandbox/design-system/docs/components/info-unit-groups-link-blobs.md

     variation_group_name: Standard link blobs
     variation_group_description: >-
       A link blob is a unit consisting of heading, short descriptive text, and call to action.
-There are two layout options for breakpoints above 601 px:
+They appear in groups of 2 or 3 in a row

-      - Half-width link blobs consist of two units in a row
+      - Half-width link blobs consist of two units in a row at breakpoints above 600 px.

-      - Third-width link blobs consist of three units in a row
+      - Third-width link blobs consist of three units in a row at breakpoints above 600 px.
 usage: >-
   ### Behavior